cloud-gov/cg-site/content/ops/elb.md

 * Pick a name, and select the `CloudFoundry-live` VPC.
 Select HTTPS for the Load Balancer protocol, and HTTP for the Instance protocol.

 * Select the HTTPS certificate that corresponds to the domain name being used for the ELB.
 Find it by the name you selected when you uploaded the certificate and key.

-* On the "Select a Cipher" screen, select `Custom Security Policy`, and set the ciphers in accordance with [18F's standard ELB ciphersuite](https://github.com/18F/tls-standards/blob/master/configuration/elb.md#ssl-ciphers).

 * Pick whatever health check makes sense (usually `/`).